dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 ## Power Management

 The MAX5864 appears to come up in "Tx" or "Rcvr" mode -- I have observed that the part will pass DA bus data to ID/QD without any SPI configuration.
 If we're worried about USB power and minimizing current consumption, it might be good to have this device on a power regulator with an ENABLE pin, or have a FET power switch.
+Yes, let's add a high side switch for the whole RF section.

 ## Buttons